TowerBR/backup_software_testing/test_05_Thunderbird_Duplicacy.md

 Then, on the 4th day, the account was removed, and the repository (obviously) dropped about 8Gb (approximately the size of the account), but there were about 140 Mb of upload.

+It's worth noting that deleting the messages and deleting the account are not equivalent operations.
+When the messages are deleted, they are deleted "inside" the mbox files, but they remain there, only the index changes.
+When the account is deleted, all related mbox files are effectively deleted.

 In the following days the include / exclude patterns have been improved, and the graph shows the backup reduction to about 9 Gb.
 Basically, redundant files were no longer processed.
 Ex: "starred" sets, which have a copy of the original messages marked with a "star" (see Gmail).

 The first graph shows that even with decreasing repository size (with the removal of files on the third day), the storage space does not immediately reduce without a ```prune```, which is obvious at first, but not all people realize this.